gdaless20/Pinball/README.md

 <img src="https://github.com/elynch78/Pinball/blob/main/images/Painting%20Gif.gif" height="300">

 Simloutaniously throughtout this proccess we were prepping other parts of the pinball machine like the top board for the pinball machine.
 It was thanfully a perfect fit so all we had to do for preparation was spraypaint the wood black.
 Once everything had dried, we installed metal guards at the back to enable the pinball machine to smoothly curve around its top.

 <img src="https://github.com/elynch78/Pinball/blob/main/images/IMG_5020.jpg" height="300">

 Then we secured the wood plank to the pinball machine using screws and a drill.
 Before installation, we attached the LED lights to the underside of the plank.
 Finally, we attached the wooden legs that came with the pinball machine using screws and a drill.

 <img src="https://github.com/elynch78/Pinball/blob/main/images/IMG_2776.jpeg" height="300">

 #### Code & Wiring ####
+*Code*
-No code was used for this portion of our final project.
+No code was used for this portion of the project.

+*Wiring*
+No wiring was used for this portion of the project.

 #### Final Product ####
 Overall the base and the playfeild were mainly stylistic and didnt require too much work.
 That being said we were able to gain new skills like how to use resin as neither of us had ever used it prior.
 It took around 2 months to entierly finish both of these aspects.

 <img src=" " height="300">
 <img src=" " height="300">